-Plan's refreshed global strategy 2022-2027 strives to achieve a world where all girls are standing strong creating global change.
-To achieve this ambition, our goal until 2023 is: Girls and young women in all of their diversity reach their full potential as equal and active citizens in both development and humanitarian settings.
+Plan International's refreshed global strategy 2022-2027 strives to achieve a world where all girls are standing strong creating global change.
+To achieve this ambition, our goal until 2027 is: Girls and young women in all of their diversity reach their full potential as equal and active citizens in both development and humanitarian settings.

-Read more about Plan International's Global Strategy: 100 Million Reasons at https://plan-international.org/strategy
+Read more about Plan International's Global Strategy: All Girls Standing Strong Creating Global Change at https://plan-international.org/organisation/strategy/